 Here’s my suggestion as a busy dad: Go cold.
 Drink cold brew coffee.
 That’s my choice and recommendation because I’m busy and appreciate things that are easy.

 With cold brew, I can make two weeks worth of coffee at once, and it stays fresh and delicious in the refrigerator for easy, quick, and delicious access.
-Easy, insulated storage too with our HSD Backpack insulated side pockets.

 But if you need a better reason than simplicity, the flavor of cold brew coffee is smoother and more prominent.
 Furthermore, high-temperature brewing, if done incorrectly, can lead to undesirable flavors.